jzwood/ledgerdemain/spec.md

     - creates a 2 tile (topiary?) hedge that enemies must go around
         - duration is 2 seconds?
   - update spiderweb tile so that is just env trap for you or enemies
-- figure out how to save game
+- figure out how to save/restore game
-- minimap
+- endgame sequence?
-    - keep track of if room was visited (yellow), unvisited (black), or fully cleared (green)
+    - final boss?